Research Projects

 In progress, presented at TADA 2023

-We demonstrate that language models can be a powerful tool to measure echo chambers and identify cross-community ideological similarity.
+We demonstrate that language models can be leveraged to measure echo chambers and identify cross-community ideological and linguistic similarity.

 From Nuisance to News Sense – Reference-free Fact Verifaciton.